-There are many barriers that teams may face to successful engagement in threat assessment, particularly during analysis of indicators of potential violence.
-Some of these barriers can include lack of knowledge regarding threat assessment policies and procedures, fatigue and desensitization of school-based teams, limitations to open communication among agencies, and misinformation regarding the impact of mental health factors (1).
-To overcome these barriers, a culture of shared responsibility in schools, workplaces, and other environments must empower bystanders witnessing warning behaviors to come forward to report concerns (1).
+During analysis of indicators of potential violence, there are many barriers that teams may face to successfully engage in the threat assessment process.
+Some of these barriers can include lack of knowledge regarding threat assessment policies and procedures, fatigue and desensitization of school-based teams, limitations to open communication among agencies, and misinformation regarding the impact of mental health factors.
+To overcome these barriers, a culture of shared responsibility in schools, workplaces, and other environments must empower bystanders witnessing warning behaviors to come forward to report concerns.
 This culture of shared responsibility is created by environments that foster positive connections and a sense of community.
-Safe school climates, which encourage positive, trusting relationships among classmates and their teachers and break down "codes of silence" are a crucial component of preventing targeted violence at schools (7).
+Safe school climates, which encourage positive, trusting relationships among classmates and their teachers and break down "codes of silence" are a crucial component of preventing targeted violence at schools.

-Research-Based Recommendations
+Research-Based Practice

 A multidisciplinary threat assessment team must be established within schools.
-This team should include a variety of disciplines within the school community, a specifically designated leader (e.g., principal or administrative designee), clear protocols and procedures, and regular opportunities for collaboration and meetings (7).
-The designated leader shall initiate an initial inquiry/triage upon receiving a threat report (13).
-The leader may designate a subset of team members for additional data collection (13).
-Defined roles and responsibilities of team members during this process may include review of threatening behavior/communications, review of records, and conducting interviews (13).
-Determination of the seriousness of a threat shall be made expeditiously and in consultation with threat assessment team members (13).
-All team members should work collaboratively, communicate actively with each other, and have the opportunity to review cases to ensure concerns have been adequately addressed (13).
+This team must include personnel with expertise in school administration, counseling, instruction, and law enforcement.
+The designated leader (school administrator) shall initiate an initial inquiry/triage upon receiving a threat report.
+The leader may designate a subset of team members for additional data collection.
+Defined roles and responsibilities of team members during this process may include review of threatening behavior/communications, review of records, and conducting interviews.
+Determination of the seriousness of a threat shall be made expeditiously and in consultation with threat assessment team members.
+All team members should work collaboratively and communicate actively to review cases and ensure concerns have been adequately addressed.

-All threats should be taken seriously and thoroughly investigated to determine level of concern.
+All threats should be taken seriously and thoroughly investigated to determine the level of concern.
 Even threats made anonymously and/or through electronic communication should be assessed.
 It is critically important to gather as much information as possible.
-At times, information will simply not be available due to factors such as legal or logical impediments, but generally speaking there is often a great deal of information which can be accumulated in an effort to truly understand what is happening with a person of concern.
-Preliminary assessments can sometimes be offered pending development of additional information.
+Occasionally, information will simply not be available due to factors such as legal or logical impediments.
+Generally speaking, there is often a great deal of information which can be accumulated in an effort to truly understand what is happening with a person of concern.
 Law enforcement should be notified immediately in the event of an imminent threat.
-Research on best practices (1, 3, 4, 7, 13) suggests the following as critical to successful threat assessment:
+Research on best practices suggests the following is critical to threat assessments:

-- The continuum of identifiable indicators of violent intent, or warning behaviors, should be well defined. - > Reporting mechanisms should be known, easy to understand and use, and ideally offer a variety of means to report threats, including anonymous reporting. - > The school community should feel confident that reports will be taken seriously, kept confidential, and handled appropriately. - ➤ Building rapport can facilitate information-gathering efforts.
+- The continuum of identifiable indicators of violent intent, or warning behaviors, should be well defined. - ➤ Reporting mechanisms should be known, easy to understand and use.
+It ideally offers a variety of means to report threats including anonymous reporting. - > The school community should feel confident that reports will be taken seriously, kept confidential, and handled appropriately. - ➤ Building rapport can facilitate information-gathering efforts.
 Threat assessment team members should demonstrate that their goal is to support individuals who may be struggling, while ensuring that the student and school are safe.
-When teams have established this rapport, parents or guardians may be more likely to share their own concerns, and the student may be more forthcoming about frustrations, needs, goals, or plans. - > Documentation of reports made, information gathered, and intervention strategies taken should be maintained. - > Regular training for all stakeholders should take place, including faculty, staff, administrators, students, parents, and law enforcement.
+When teams have established this rapport, parents or guardians may be more likely to share their own concerns, and the student may be more forthcoming about frustrations, needs, goals, or plans. - ➤ Documentation of reports made, information gathered, and intervention strategies taken should be maintained. - Regular training for all stakeholders should take place, including faculty, staff, administrators, students, parents, and law enforcement.

-Once a threat report has been received, BTA procedures should incorporate the following steps (1, 3, 4, 7, 13):
+Once a threat report has been received, BTA procedures should incorporate the following steps: